Mimo433/SillyTavern-FatbodyDnDFramework/README.md

 - **Automatic spell slot tracking** via 🔵 pips in the UI; never worry about remembering how many you have left.
 - **Buff/debuff temporal decay** via [TIME] delta tracking; statuses expire automatically over time based on time elapsed.
 - **Dynamic enemy scaling** — enemies adapt to quest difficulty and player level contextually.
-- **Snapshot history + delta log** - easy rollback, and see at a glance what was changed in the state.
 - **Auto model-switching** so that you can use a different model for tracking the state.
 - **Full-context audit mode** with automatic chunking for massive chat histories.
 - **Custom fields, themes, reorderable sections**; track whatever you want beyond the stock fields and customize the visuals to your liking.